aziis98/cabret/README.md

         ```

         Does what you expect to the incoming list of items.

+    - **Program** is an item operation that will run a specified program passing the current item as stdin.
+The program output is then processed and becomes the new item data.

+        ```yaml
+        use: program
+        io: <stdin/stdout format> # optional, defaults to "raw"
+        command: <shell command>  # required
+        ```

+        The io format specifies how the current item is passed to the given program

+        - `raw` &mdash; will just pass the item `.Data` raw as stdin to the specified command.

+        - `json` &mdash; will encode the whole item (also including type and metadata) as json ad pass that string as stdin to the specified command.

+        _TODO: Make the shell command be a go text/template string, for passing metadata directly thorough the command string._

     - (_TODO_) **Sort** sorts the incoming items using the provided key and direction (by default is ascending)